The Skills for Education and Employment program can help you get the job you want by:

 How can I access training?

-To find out if you are eligible for this program and to get a referral, you should talk to the Department of Human Services (DHS) or your local:
+To find out if you are eligible for this program and to get a referral, you should talk to the Services Australia or your local:

 - Disability Employment Services

 - Transition to Work

 There are training organisations all around Australia that provide Skills for Education and Employment training.
 They are called 'providers'.
 Providers are Registered Training Organisations and include technical colleges, private providers and universities.